 In Ontario, property assessments are updated on the basis of a four-year assessment cycle.
-The most recent province-wide Assessment Update was in 2016 when MPAC updated the assessments of Ontario's more than five million properties to reflect the legislated valuation date of January 1, 2016.
+The next province-wide Assessment Update will take place in 2016 when MPAC will update the assessments of Ontario's more than five million properties to reflect the legislated valuation date of January 1, 2016.
 Assessments updated for the 2016 base year are in effect for the 2017-2020 property tax years.
 Ontario's assessment phase-in program prescribes that assessment increases are phased in over a four-year period.
 Any decreases in assessment are applied immediately.

-Achieving an accurate valuation of special purpose industrial properties, such as brewery plants, for property tax purposes is challenging due to the size and specialized nature of the properties concerned and the fact that very few, if any, of them are bought, sold or leased in the market on a regular basis.
+Achieving an accurate valuation of special purpose industrial properties, such as chemical pesticide and fertilizer plants, for property tax purposes is challenging due to the size and specialized nature of the properties concerned and the fact that very few, if any, of them are bought, sold or leased in the market on a regular basis.